My First Romance: Two Hearts

-Two Hearts is the second episode in My First Romance starring John Lloyd and Bea.
-Enzo (John Lloyd Cruz) is star soccer player at school who loves the attention that he gets.
+Two Hearts is the second episode in My First Romance.
+Enzo (John Lloyd Cruz) is a star football player at school who loves the attention that he gets.
 However, he takes many things for granted but changes when he gets a heart problem and doctors say that only a heart transplant can save his life.
 Enzo gets a heart transplant after finding out that a guy who met an accident is a heart donor.
 This guy is the ex-boyfriend of Bianca (Bea Alonzo) who went to the States.
 Two years after the transplant, Enzo comes back to the Philippines and meets Bianca.
 She sees that Enzo and her ex-boyfriend are opposites but gives him a chance.
 After seeing the real Enzo, she appreciates him more and they slowly fall in love with each other but she still couldn't move on from her ex-boyfriend.
 Until a near death experience for Enzo changes her heart completely.